sendgrid/sendgrid-nodejs/README.md

 ## Installation

-The following recommended installation required [npm](https://npmjs.org/).
-If you are unfamiliar with npm, see [npm docs](https://npmjs.org/doc/).
-Npm comes installed with Node.js since node version 0.8.x so likely you already have it.
+The following recommended installation requires [npm](https://npmjs.org/).
+If you are unfamiliar with npm, see the [npm docs](https://npmjs.org/doc/).
+Npm comes installed with Node.js since node version 0.8.x therefore you likely already have it.

 Add the following to your `package.json` file: